armsd/aRMSD/README.md

     * openbabel / pybel [additional file formats]

-In order adjust the source code by yourself, always make sure to have the required Python pacakges installed and download the latest version of the master branch.
+In order adjust the source code by yourself, always make sure to have the required Python packages installed and download the latest version of the master branch.
 Whenever possible it is recommended to add and update packages using pre-compiled Python
 [wheels] (http://www.lfd.uci.edu/~gohlke/pythonlibs/) suited for your